Integrated actuators – Prof. Y. Perriard

 In this work, two topologies which enable simple control schemes will be presented.
 These will then be analyzed through computational simulations.
 Ultimately, their performances will be compared to individuate the best variant.

-The EPFL – LAI Is investigating novel haptic technologies for rendering rich vibrotactile feedback in digital musical interfaces.
+The EPFL – LAI is investigating novel haptic technologies for rendering rich vibrotactile feedback in digital musical interfaces.
 The main objective is to develop an interactive surface that is able to render a multi-touch vibrotactile stimulus using piezoelectric actuators and wave focusing strategies.
-Scanning the surface to obtain the peaks and displacement is key during the development and characterization of the whole system.

 The goal of the project, is to develop an automated system that can generate repeatable impacts in different positions within the boundaries of a surface.
 Furthermore, the impact amplitude needs to be controlled and modified.
 The system will be tested over thin plates of different materials, to obtain a dataset of impacts that are recorder using piezoelectric transducers.
 This dataset will be used to train a deep learning model that will detect the position of the impact.